 I’m going to brief you on the job, just like a real client would.

-And it’s a great opportunity to get a sense of what it feels like to be given an assignment to write copy for a real client.
+Consider this practice project a great opportunity to get a sense of what it feels like to be given an assignment to write copy for a real client.

 Let’s get started …

 You’ve been hired by the Colderline marketing director to help write an email as part of a campaign for a new commercial freezer.

 Colderline (a made-up name) will be exhibiting at an upcoming National Restaurant Association Show.
 You are writing an email inviting independent restaurant owners attending the show to visit their trade show exhibit, Booth 323.

 As an enticement, the email will offer a 20% discount coupon good for six months.
 To get that coupon, the restaurant owner will need to click a link in the email, which takes them to a landing page with more details.
 They can then pick up their personalized discount coupon at the trade show booth.

 You can assume the restaurant owners are familiar with the restaurant show and the Colderline name, but not this new product.

 For the email, there will be a headline of 8 words or less that appears at the top of the body of the email itself.